 Core Training: Professional and Transferable skills (25 days) – Cohort-based training

-Year 1: Research Planning and Management (school-based generci PhD training) / Excellence in NERC-remit research (3-day residential) / Numeracy, Modelling and Data Management / Frontiers in Environmental Sciences / Introduction to Career Pathways
+Year 1: Research Planning and Management (school-based generic PhD training) / Excellence in NERC-remit research (3-day residential) / Numeracy, Modelling and Data Management / Frontiers in Environmental Sciences / Introduction to Career Pathways

-Year 2: Writing Masterclass / Innovation and Impact (2-day residential)
+Year 2: Writing workshop/ Media and Outreach (2-day residential)

-Year 3: Career and Alumni Network Workshop / Science and Society symposium / Media and Outreach (2-day residential)
+Year 3: Careers Workshop / Science and Society symposium / Innovation and Impact (2-day residential)

-All years: ECCI Innovation Consultancy Training / Writing Retreats
+All years: ECCI Innovation Consultancy Training / Writing retreats / ad-hoc training

 Modular Training: Advanced training, tailored to individual needs (25 days) - Individual training

-Yearly Training Needs Analyses (TNA) meetings will identify individual and specialised needs for training.
+Yearly Training Needs Analyses (TNAs) meetings will identify individual and specialised needs for training.

-Specific training can be obtained through 33 academic and non-academic partners which bring their expertise to the DTP, the huge range of undergraduate and taught postgraduate courses offered by the University, the University Institute for Academic Development (IAD), NERC Advanced Training Short Courses, courses offered by other NERC DTPs and local non-NERC DTPs (such as our sister BBSRC DTP Eastbio) etc.
+Specific training can be obtained through 33 academic and non-academic partners which bring their expertise to the DTP, the huge range of undergraduate and taught postgraduate courses offered by the University, the University Institute for Academic Development (IAD), courses offered by other NERC DTPs and local non-NERC DTPs (such as our sister BBSRC DTP Eastbio) etc.